 I pay him £12 for ten windows.
 And he manages to get three to four houses done in the hour, so you can see why many people opt for a window cleaning business.
 It pays very well if you can fill your days.

-The downside is much like the gardening are fuss-pot householders, but the money should more than makeup for it.
+The downside is are fuss-pot householders, but the money should more than makeup for it.

 14. Yoga Tutor

 If you love yoga, there is a wealth of opportunities out there for you.
 With more and more people taking exercise at home because of Covid, you can make videos and online tutorials and get paid for a subscription to your content.